sequoiap/cookiecutter-controlshw/README.md

 # Getting Started

 We'll use Anaconda for our Python environments.
 You can download it [here]().
 If you know how to use Python environments already, feel free to create your own whichever way you want.
+If you've done Python development and don't want to switch to Anaconda Python (which will override existing Python installations, at least in Linux), just create a virtual Python environment some other way.

-Within the Anaconda Prompt (to run, search "Anaconda Prompt" in the Windows start menu), we'll create a new environment using the command:
+Within the Anaconda Prompt (to run in Windows, search "Anaconda Prompt" in the start menu), we'll create a new environment using the command:

 ```